TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Types/Index.rst

          .. note::

-            Instead of a real field name you can insert :code:`--div--` and you should have a divider line shown.
-However this is not rendered by default.
-If you set the dividers2tabs option (see ['ctrl'] section), each :code:`--div--` will define a new tab.
+            Instead of a real field name you can insert :code:`--div--` and you should have a new tab shown.
 Furthermore using value :code:`--newline--` for Part 3, will start a newline with this tab.

          **Example:**